timvisee/ffsend/README.md

 - [`git`][git]
 - [`rust`][rust] `v1.32` or higher (install using [`rustup`][rustup])
 - [OpenSSL][openssl] or [LibreSSL][libressl] libraries and headers must be available
+	- FreeBSD:
+		- `pkg install rust gmake pkgconf python36 libxcb xclip ca_root_nss xsel-conrad`
+		- It is a better idea to use & modify the existing `ffsend` port, which manages dependencies for you.
 	- Linux:
 		- Ubuntu, Debian and derivatives: `apt install build-essential cmake pkg-config libssl-dev`
 		- CentOS/Red Hat/openSUSE: `yum install gcc gcc-c++ make cmake openssl-devel`